 Discrimination and racism in the Netherlands

 Each December, Zwarte Piet (Black Pete) surfaces anew.
 The companion of Sinterklaas (St Nicholas) is usually portrayed by a man or men in blackface, complete with curly wigs and bright red lipstick.
 The costume alludes to the character’s Moorish origins in Spain, or by some accounts, his profession as a chimney sweep.
 A polarized debate surrounds the tradition, which some see as a racist celebration of the Netherlands’ colonial history and role in the slave trade, while others defend as a harmless children’s character.
 In 2015, the UN declared the tradition a vestige of slavery, while several municipalities have in recent years rounded out the character by adding helpers of other colors, such as Purple Pete, Rainbow Pete, and so on.

-Finally, expats looking for jobs and homes may well encounter discrimination with brokers often acquiescing to requests from clients; 10% of 620 human resources managers interviewed by recruitment agency Unique in early 2019 said they had denied an applicant an interview on the basis of a foreign-sounding name, while 40% occasionally refused an invitation for an interview to a candidate because the candidate was deemed too old.
-Another survey by the consumer affairs program Radar found that 90% of real estate brokers agree not to rent homes on their books to people with Turkish, Moroccan, Polish or Bulgarian backgrounds.
-The Dutch government prohibits discrimination on grounds of age, race, sexual orientation, religion, nationality and disability.
+Finally, expats looking for jobs and homes in the Netherlands may well encounter discrimination with brokers often acquiescing to requests from clients; 10% of 620 human resources managers interviewed by recruitment agency Unique in early 2019 said they had denied an applicant an interview on the basis of a foreign-sounding name, while 40% occasionally refused an invitation for an interview to a candidate because the candidate was deemed too old.
+Another survey by the consumer affairs program Radar found that 90% of real estate brokers agree not to rent homes on their books to people with Turkish, Moroccan, Polish, or Bulgarian backgrounds.
+The Dutch government prohibits discrimination on grounds of age, race, sexual orientation, religion, nationality, and disability.